-Rats are rodents that are medium-sized and are characterized by their long tails.
-Rats and mice look very similar, and one of the only ways to distinguish them is by their size.
-Rats are larger than mice.
+Rats are rodents that are medium-sized with long tails.
+Rats and mice look very similar, and one way to distinguish them is by their size.
+Rats are much larger than mice.
 There are two common species of rats; black rats and brown rats.
-Both have long tails, and I have often wondered what they use this for.
+Both have long tails, and they use these in some fantastic ways.

-Rats have long tails, which help them aid in balancing.
-They also use their tail for thermoregulation.
-Rats are unable to sweat, and their tail allows them to lose heat from their body.
+Rats have long tails, which help them keep balance, even when climbing.
+Rats also use their tail to help them stay cool.
+Rats cannot sweat, and their tail loses heat, stopping their bodies from overheating.

-While rats are well known to be invasive and a great nuisance, the other notable thing about them is their long tails.
-The rat’s long tail is a feature that has often attracted the interest of many scientists.
-Scientists conducted various studies to determine if this tail is functional.
-Well, there is a lot they discovered.
+The rat’s long tail has often attracted the interest of many scientists.
+Scientists conducted various studies to determine how the tail is functional.
 I have shared all the details in this article.

-Rats are thought to be natives of northern china but have spread throughout the globe except for Antarctica.
-In North America, both black and brown rats are common and inhabit almost every region.
+Rats were natives of northern china but have spread throughout the globe except for Antarctica.
+In North America, black and brown rats are common and inhabit almost every region.

-Rats can be described as opportunistic and the masters of adaptation.
-For one thing, they can live anywhere, ranging from forests, woodlands, suburban areas, urban areas, and even deserts.
+Rats can be described as opportunistic and are masters of adapting.
+They can live in almost all habitats, ranging from forests, woodlands, suburban areas, urban areas, and deserts.

-Rats prefer to live close to humans, even in their houses.
-This is due to the availability of food, water, and shelter.
+Rats prefer to live close to humans due to the availability of food, water, and shelter.

 When Does a Rat’s Tail Grow?

-Typically, a rat is born with its tail, which grows when the young one is still in its mother’s womb.
-When you take a look at the tail of a rat, it seems very simple.
-People will think it’s just a tail.
-However, it is quite an intricate part of a rat’s body.
+Rats are born with a tail, which grows when still in the mother’s womb.
+When you look at the tail of a rat, it seems very simple.
+However, it is quite an intricate part of the body.

 The tail is an extension of the vertebral column of a rat.
 In most animals, the vertebra is located on the back and remains on the inside.
-There is a good reason why the rat vertebral column extends right into the tail and projects outside.
+However, with rats, the rat vertebral column extends right into the tail and projects outside.

-There are three layers in the tail.
-The innermost layer is the core, which is made up of vertebra or bone.
-Tendons surround this core layer.
+There are three layers to the tail.
+The innermost layer is the core, which comprises vertebra or bone surrounded by tendons.
+In between the tendons, various blood vessels run through the entire tail.
 On the outside, there is a layer of hairless skin.
-In between the tendons, various blood vessels run through the entire tail.

 What is the Purpose of a Rat’s Tail?

-The tail performs two primary functions, namely, thermoregulation and balance.
-The tail is vital for the survival of this animal, and is one reason it can thrive in different environments.
+The tail performs two primary functions of thermoregulation and balance.
+The appendage is vital for their survival and is one reason rats can thrive in so many different environments.

-The tail is a thermoregulatory organ.
-The rat loses heat from its body through the tail.
+A rat’s tail acts as a thermoregulatory organ.
+Rats lose heat from their body through the tail.
 This is vitally important because rats are unable to sweat.
-The blood vessels in the tail work to control the body temperatures of the rat.
-This means that the blood vessels can easily adjust to cold and hot weather conditions.
+The blood vessels in the appendage work to control the body temperatures of the rat, and the blood vessels can easily adjust to cold and hot weather conditions.

-During hot weather, the temperature of the rat’s body will rise.
-This prompts the vessels in the tail to dilate, allowing a lot of blood to the tail.
-The blood will lose most of the heat through the layer of skin on the tail.
-The blood that now flows back to the body will lower the temperature to cool down the rat.
+During hot weather, the temperature of the body will rise.
+This prompts the vessels in the tail to dilate, allowing more blood to the tail.
+The blood loses most of the heat through the layer of skin on the tail.
+The blood that flows back to the body is cooler and cools down the rat.

 When the temperature is cold, the blood vessels in the tail constrict.
-Therefore, there is less blood flowing towards that region of the animal.
-The rat’s blood is kept in the body’s interior, and this retains its body heat.
-By doing this, the animal can regulate its temperature and can keep warm.
+As there is less blood flowing towards the back, the blood is kept in the body, retaining its body heat.
+By doing this, rats can regulate their temperature and can stay warm.

-Aside from thermoregulation, the other function of the tail is to maintain balance.
-If you have ever seen how a rat can walk along ropes, fences, and wires, it is the tail that helps.
-This animal’s tail is the secret to its perfect balance, especially on narrow surfaces.
+A rat’s tail is also essential to help them maintain balance.
+If you have ever seen a rat walk along ropes, fences, and wires, the tail helps them balance.
+A rat’s tail is the secret to its exceptional balance, especially on narrow surfaces.

-When a rat is walking along rope, wire, or cable, their center of gravity must be directly above the cable.
+When a rat walks along rope, wire, or cable, its center of gravity must be directly above the cable.
 This prevents it from rotating on top of the cable.
 In this case, the tail works to increase rotational inertia so that the rat does not end up revolving around the rope.

-Furthermore, rotational inertia enables this animal to adjust its center of gravity easily.
-With this, the rat can maintain the perfect balance on various surfaces.
+Rotational inertia enables this animal to adjust its center of gravity easily.
+With this, the rat can maintain its perfect balance on various surfaces.

-How Does The Rat’s Tail Help With Predators?
+How Does The Rat’s Tail Help Against Predators?

 The rat is such a small creature, which means that it has many potential predators.
-The rat does not have much of a defense mechanism, and it is quickly turned into a meal by various carnivores.
+The rat does not have much of a defense mechanism, and it can be easily hunted.

-The tail is part of its survival and defense mechanism.
+The tail forms part of its survival and defense mechanism.
 Rats will use the tail to distract predators.
-The rat would rather sustain injuries on the tail rather than on the body.
+A rat would instead sustain injuries to the appendage than the body.
 It is also easier for the rat to escape should a predator catch the tail.

-At times, a small part or even the entire tail is cut off by a predator.
-In this case, the rat can still survive without it.
-The tail is also used to threaten an enemy.
-When a rat comes face to face with a rival, it lashes out the long tail.
+A predator can sometimes cut off a small part or even the entire tail.
+In these cases, rats can survive without it.
+The tail is also used as a threat.
+When a rat comes face to face with a rival, it can lash out with the tail.

 Does a Rat’s Tail Grow Back?

-A rat’s tail does not grow back if it is accidentally amputated.
-The tail itself is quite delicate and can easily be cut off if the rat pulls away hard enough when the tail is caught.
+A rat’s tail does not grow back if it is cut away.
+The tail is pretty delicate and can easily be removed if the rat pulls away hard enough when the appendage is caught.

 The tail is an extension of the vertebral column, and this part of the body cannot regenerate.
-If a part of the tail is severely injured but not completely pulled off, that particular portion will gradually die and eventually fall off.
-The remaining part heals with time and dries out.
+If a part of the tail is severely injured but not wholly pulled off, that particular portion will gradually die and eventually fall off.
+The remaining amount heals with time and dries out.

 Can a Rat Survive Without its Tail?

-A rat can live a normal life even without its tail.
-Many times, rats get their tail amputated by people or predators, but they can still survive.
+Rats often get their tail amputated by predators, but they can still survive.

-Although able to adapt, a tailless rat is more at a disadvantage than one with a tail.
-A rat without a tail will not survive long in the wild because it will be one easily susceptible to predators, due to their lack of balance.
+Although able to adapt, a tailless rat is at a disadvantage to one with a tail.
+A rat without a tail will not survive long in the wild because it will become easily susceptible to predators due to its lack of balance.

-Additionally, one primary function of the tail is to regulate a rat’s body temperature.
-A rat without a tail will not lose body heat as effectively as those with a tail.
+The other primary function of the tail is to regulate a rat’s body temperature.
+A rat without a tail will not lose body heat as effectively as those with.

 Since it lacks a way to regulate temperatures, the rat will have a higher body temperature.
 Their high body temperatures will take much longer to cool down.

-There have been attempts to breed pet rats without tails, but most pet owners do not like rats without tails.
-These attempts have also been met with objections citing all the health complications that come with the lack of a tail.
+There have been attempts to breed pet rats without tails, but most pet owners do not like rats without.
+These attempts have also been met with objections citing health complications that come with the lack of a tail.

 Why Do Rats Not Have Fur on Their Tails?

-One noticeable thing about a rat’s tail is the fact that it’s hairless.
-The tail does not have fur on it for two good reasons.
+Rats have hairless tails.
+The tail does not have fur on it for two reasons.

-The first reason is to allow proper and fast heat loss.
-The tail is meant to control body temperatures.
-With fur on it, the heat loss process would be much slower and less efficient.
-The fur on the tail can make the rat overheat very fast.
+The first reason is to allow fast heat loss.
+The tail helps to control its body temperature.
+The heat loss process would be much slower and less efficient with fur on it.
+The hair on the tail would make the rat overheat very fast.

 The tail is also used for grasping and balancing on surfaces.
 It would be more difficult for a rat to use its tail to hang on objects if the tail had fur.
-A rat can climb onto various surfaces easily because of its hairless tail.
-The tail offers a firm grip on objects.
+Rats are excellent climbers, and it would be more difficult with a hairy tail as the tail offers a firm grip on objects.